 Program Completion Option

 The length of time required to complete the MSHS program is two years (five semesters that includes one summer term).

 To view the program curriculum, please click here.
 Students in the program are required to complete all coursework that includes: (1) thesis research project development; (2) written thesis research proposal and oral defense; (3) written final thesis research paper(s) and oral defense and; (4) development and compilation of a student academic portfolio.
-Students are also required to participate in the non-credit MSHS Student Writing Group fall and spring semesters of each in the the program.
+Students are also required to participate in a non-credit MSHS Student Writing Group fall and spring semesters of each year in the the program.

 Example MSHS Research Project Topics

 Below is a list of example MSHS research topics submitted by program research faculty mentors from which applicants may select.
 This list does not represent all of the research topic possibilities.
 Applicants have the option of proposing a research project on a topic other than those listed.